lexibank/tlopo/out/vol4/chapter8.md

 At higher levels the methods and motives underpinning folk and scientific classifications tend to diverge and therefore so do the categories.
 The higher you go, either in a folk taxonomy or a scientific taxonomy, the less the taxa are likely to conform to ‘natural kinds’.
 Western biologists aim to capture the evolutionary relationships of organisms, a concern peculiar to science.
 Ordinary people, on the other hand, impose higher order categories on cultural grounds, be they pragmatic or cosmological.
 Sometimes the grounds for grouping different kinds of organisms are broad likenesses in form and behaviour.
 For example, it is fairly common to find a taxon that subsumes both birds and bats, or both fish and whales.
 In other cases, social factors (e.g. ritual restrictions and taboos) and technological or economic factors (e.g. techniques used to obtain or process foods) peculiar to a society influence the grouping.

+<a id="s-1-2-4"></a>

-8.1.2.4 Taxonomic generics vs collectives
+### 1.2.4 Taxonomic generics vs collectives

-[Wierzbicka](../references.md#source-Wierzbicka1984) ([1984](../references.md#source-Wierzbicka1984), [1996](../references.md#source-Wierzbicka1996)) has advanced methodological objections to certain claims made by anthropologists, linguists and psychologists about the nature and membership of categories in folk taxonomies.
+[Wierzbicka](../sources/Wierzbicka1984) ([1984](../sources/Wierzbicka1984), [1996](../sources/Wierzbicka1996)) has advanced methodological objections to certain claims made by anthropologists, linguists and psychologists about the nature and membership of categories in folk taxonomies.
 She points out that people’s intuitions about category membership can’t reliably be established by asking them simple questions like ‘Is X a kind of Y?’ or by asking them to sort cards with pictures.
 Instead you need to find out how people talk spontaneously about such matters and to apply a variety of linguistic tests designed to bring out people’s tacit knowledge.[^3]

 <a id="p-426"></a>